Harry Belafonte: The Sanders Institute

+Belafonte was a fellow at the Sanders Institute.

 Humanitarian activism

+HIV/AIDS crisis

 In 1985, Belafonte helped organize the Grammy Award-winning song "We Are the World", a multi-artist effort to raise funds for Africa.
 He performed in the Live Aid concert that same year.
 In 1987, he received an appointment to UNICEF as a goodwill ambassador.
 Following his appointment, Belafonte traveled to Dakar, Senegal, where he served as chairman of the International Symposium of Artists and Intellectuals for African Children.
-He also helped to raise funds—alongside more than 20 other artists—in the largest concert ever held in sub-Saharan Africa.
-In 1994, he went on a mission to Rwanda and launched a media campaign to raise awareness of the needs of Rwandan children.
+He also helped to raise funds—along with more than 20 other artists—in the largest concert ever held in sub-Saharan Africa.
+In 1994, he embarked on a mission to Rwanda and launched a media campaign to raise awareness of the needs of Rwandan children.

-In 2001, Belafonte went to South Africa to support the campaign against HIV/AIDS.
-In 2002, Africare awarded him the Bishop John T. Walker Distinguished Humanitarian Service Award for his efforts to assist Africa.
-In 2004, Belafonte went to Kenya to stress the importance of educating children in the region.
+In 2001, Belafonte visited South Africa to support the campaign against HIV/AIDS.
+In 2002, Africare awarded him the Bishop John T. Walker Distinguished Humanitarian Service Award for his efforts.
+In 2004, Belafonte traveled to Kenya to stress the importance of educating children in the region.